pghvlaans/sbotest/README.md

   * bin/test: Use a separate $TMP directory for each script
   * bin/test: Run sbopkglint as packages are built, not at the end
   * bin/test: Report failed builds with more specific error types
+  * Compatibility bump for new SBO::Lib::Readme user and group handling

 #### 1.2 - 2025-11-20
   * bin/test: Use the perl, python and ruby package tests in case of failure